home

 Here is a quick usage example: generating a private RSA key, signing some data, then validating that signature with the matching public key:

-Now let's sign a JWT containing arbitrary claims, this time using an Elliptic Curve (EC
+Now let's sign a JWT containing arbitrary claims, this time using an Elliptic Curve (EC) key:

 Now let's sign a JWT with the standardized lifetime, subject, audience and ID claims, plus arbitrary custom claims:

-The generated JWT will include the standardized claims (iss
+The generated JWT will include the standardized claims (iss, aud, sub, iat, exp and jti), together with the

 Features¶